 Whether it’s using music to make you feel happy and carefree or offering special deals that seem too good to pass up, they know how to push all the right buttons.

 Or have you ever noticed how stores tend to place their cheapest items near the door?
 That’s because they want to give you what’s known as “anchor pricing.”
-This is when you see a low price and it makes all the other prices in the store seem more reasonable in comparison, even if they’re actually quite high.
+Seeing a low price makes all the store’s other prices seem more reasonable, even if they’re quite high.
 They’ll also put a high-end item alongside cheaper items.
-The shopper’s brain then subconsciously compares the prices, making the cheaper items seem like a bargain.
+The shopper’s brain then subconsciously compares the prices, making the more affordable options seem like bargains.

-Stores also like to use what’s called “loss aversion” to get us to spend.
-This is when we’re more motivated to avoid losses than to seek gains.
-So, for example, a store might offer a discount if you buy a certain number of items, but also add an extra fee if you don’t spend enough.
+Stores also like to use “loss aversion” to get us to spend, where we’re more motivated to avoid losses than to seek gains.
+So, for example, a store might offer a discount if you buy a certain number of items but also add an extra fee if you don’t spend enough.
 This encourages us to spend more to avoid the loss of that discount.
 (Memorial Day Sale, anyone?)

 Another common strategy is called the decoy effect.
-This is when stores offer two similar products, but with one being slightly more expensive than the other.
-The shopper’s brain then perceives the cheaper option as being the better deal, even if it’s not necessarily true.
+Stores will offer two similar products, with one slightly more expensive than the other.
+The shopper’s brain then perceives the cheaper option as the better deal, even if it’s not necessarily true.

 Stores make it easy to spend

 Another way stores get you to overspend is by making it easy.
-Brick and mortar stores are known for accepting all different types of payments, but also offer store credit cards.
-Online stores offer one-click check outs, offering store credit cards, or buy now pay late programs are all designed to get you to buy more, not save more.
+Brick-and-mortar stores are known for accepting all types of payments and offering store credit cards.
+Online stores provide one-click checkouts, offer store credit cards, and tempt you with buy now pay late programs.
+Spoiler alert, these are all designed to get you to buy more, not save more.

 They offer rewards programs

 Who doesn’t love getting rewarded for shopping?
-But the truth is, these rewards programs are designed to keep us coming back for more.
-The points and rewards we earn entice us to spend more in order to get bigger and better rewards, and before we know it we’re spending way more than we ever intended.
+But the truth is, these rewards programs are designed to keep us returning for more.
+The points and rewards we earn entice us to spend more to get bigger and better rewards.
+Before we know it, we’re spending way more than we ever intended.

 They make returns easy

-Picture this: you’re out shopping, you find something you love, and you just have to have it.
+Picture this.
+You’re out shopping, you find something you love, and you absolutely have to have it.
 But then you get it home and realize it doesn’t quite work with your existing wardrobe, or it’s not as comfortable as you thought.
 So what do you do?
 You take it back to the store and return it, no problem.

-Here’s the thing: when returns are easy, we’re more likely to overspend.
+Here’s the thing: we’re more likely to overspend when returns are easy.

-We buy things on impulse, knowing that we can always take them back if we change our minds.
-And that’s exactly what stores want us to do.
+We buy things on impulse, knowing we can always take them back if we change our minds.
+And that’s what stores want us to do.